donedgardo/blog/content/daily/wip-dialogue-day-2-the-prioritization-fight.md

 ---
-path: /wip-dialogue-day-2-the-prioritization-fight
 date: 2026-02-20T14:00:00.000Z
 title: "WIP Dialogue Day 2: The Prioritization Fight"
-description: "Three stakeholders want three things.
-Get them in a room and make them fight it out."
+category: daily
+rss: true
 ---

 👋 Hello there!

 *This is Day 2 of a 6-day dialogue on reducing work in progress.
-[Read Day 1 here](/wip-dialogue-day-1-stop-starting).*
+[Read Day 1 here](/daily/wip-dialogue-day-1-stop-starting).*

 ---